Harshabhi6129/sql-data-warehouse-project/README.md

 # 📊 SQL Data Warehouse Project

-This project showcases a comprehensive data warehousing and analytics solution, designed to demonstrate end-to-end data engineering and analytical reporting workflows.
-Built as a portfolio project, it adheres to industry best practices in data engineering, data modeling, and analytics.
+This project demonstrates a comprehensive data warehousing and analytics solution, covering everything from data architecture and ETL pipeline development to analytics and reporting.
+It showcases how to build a modern data warehouse and deliver actionable insights using SQL.

 ---

 ## 📖 Project Overview

-This project involves:
+The project involves:

 - **Data Architecture**
-  Designing a modern data warehouse using the **Medallion Architecture** (Bronze, Silver, and Gold layers).
+  Designing and implementing a modern data warehouse using the Medallion Architecture (Bronze, Silver, and Gold layers) to ensure data quality, governance, and efficient query performance.

 - **ETL Pipelines**
-  Extracting, transforming, and loading data from source systems into the data warehouse.
+  Building ETL (Extract, Transform, Load) processes to bring data from multiple source systems into the data warehouse, ensuring data accuracy and consistency.

 - **Data Modeling**
-  Developing fact and dimension tables optimized for analytical queries.
+  Developing a robust data model with fact and dimension tables, optimized for analytical queries.

 - **Analytics & Reporting**
-  Creating SQL-based reports and dashboards to deliver actionable insights.
+  Creating SQL-based reports and dashboards to extract actionable insights from the data warehouse.

 ---

-## 🎯 Skills & Roles Highlighted

-This repository is an excellent showcase for professionals and students seeking to highlight expertise in:

-- **SQL Development**
-- **Data Architecture**
-- **Data Engineering**
-- **ETL Pipeline Development**
-- **Data Modeling**
-- **Data Analytics**

----

-## 🚀 Project Requirements
+## 🚀 Project Plan and Execution

-### Data Engineering: Building the Data Warehouse
+### 1️⃣ Data Engineering: Building the Data Warehouse

-**Objective**
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-**Specifications**

 - **Data Sources**:
-  Import data from two source systems (ERP and CRM), provided as CSV files.
+  Two source systems (ERP and CRM), with data provided as CSV files.

+- **ETL Process**:
+  - **Bronze Layer**: Load raw data as-is from CSV files.
+  - **Silver Layer**: Cleanse and standardize the data, resolving data quality issues.
+  - **Gold Layer**: Create a curated, analytics-ready dataset by integrating both source systems.

 - **Data Quality**:
-  Cleanse and resolve data quality issues before analysis.
+  Perform data cleaning to handle missing values, duplicates, and formatting issues.

 - **Integration**:
-  Combine both sources into a single, user-friendly data model designed for analytical queries.
+  Merge data from both sources into a unified data model.

 - **Scope**:
-  Focus on the latest dataset only; historization of data is not required.
+  Focus on the most recent dataset only; historization or slowly changing dimensions are not included.

 - **Documentation**:
-  Provide clear documentation of the data model to support business stakeholders and analytics teams.
+  Create detailed data model documentation for technical and business users.

+### 2️⃣ Analytics & Reporting

+- Develop SQL queries to analyze:
+  - Customer behavior
+  - Product performance
+  - Sales trends

+- Use SQL Server’s built-in features to generate reports and visualizations for business users.

 ---

-### BI: Analytics & Reporting (Data Analysis)

-**Objective**
-Develop SQL-based analytics to deliver detailed insights into:

-- **Customer Behavior**
-- **Product Performance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics for strategic decision-making.
+## 🛠️ Tools and Technologies

+- **Database**: SQL Server
+- **ETL Processes**: SQL scripts (for data ingestion, cleansing, and transformation)
+- **Data Model**: Fact and dimension tables following the star schema
+- **Source Data**: CSV files from ERP and CRM systems

 ---

-> 💡 **Note**: This project was developed using SQL Server as the core database engine.
-It can be adapted to other database systems such as PostgreSQL, MySQL, or cloud-based warehouses like Snowflake or BigQuery, depending on the requirements.
+## ✨ Final Outcome

+The completed project provides a fully functional data warehouse that consolidates data from multiple sources, supports analytical queries, and delivers insights through SQL-based analytics and reporting.

 ---

+Happy exploring and querying! 🚀